ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Too much reliance by an application on protocol-specific Properties can significantly reduce the flexibility of a transport services implementation to make appropriate selection and configuration choices.
-Therefore, it is RECOMMENDED that Protocol Properties are used for properties common across different protocols and that Protocol-specific Properties are only used where specific protocols or properties are necessary.
+Therefore, it is RECOMMENDED that protocol-specific properties are used for properties common across different protocols and that protocol-specific properties are only used where specific protocols or properties are necessary.

 The application can set and query Connection Properties on a per-Connection basis.
 Connection Properties that are not read-only can be set during